 Although an ordinary person would treat a whistleblower as a hero for exposing corruption, industry players and managers may consider whistleblowers as indiscreet and disloyal for exposing company secrets.
 Also, all the media attention may actually harm the whistleblower because he or she can be blacklisted in their profession.

 Although whistleblowers act on the assumption that their exposé is meant to serve the greater good, they sometimes go through challenges that arise out of their actions.
 Often, the media will dig deeper into the whistleblower’s life in an attempt to find something to write about.
 There are complications that can arise from the legal process or lawsuits, and the whistleblower may be forced to hire an attorney.

 In addition, sometimes the whistleblower is exposed to threats from all directions, including from their former co-workers and supervisors.
-Put together, all these amounts to a lot of stress that can lead to bad health or even cracks in relationships.
+Put together, all of these elements can cause a lot of stress that can lead to bad health or even cracks in relationships.

-Whistleblowing policies are not a solve-all remedy to issues faced by whistleblowers.
-However, creating such policies is the first step in a long and arduous journey.
+Whistleblowing policies are not a complete remedy to issues faced by whistleblowers.
+However, creating such policies is an important step.
 The policies must be communicated to employers and employees in a transparent manner.
-Employees must also be trained in ethics so that they become familiar with ethical issues and dilemmas that are unique to each organization.
+Employees must also be trained in ethics so that they become familiar with ethical issues that are unique to each organization.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep learning and advancing your career, the additional CFI resources below will be useful: